Gillings MPH Core

 This course introduces epidemiologic concepts and how to quantitatively describe population patterns of health, inequities and their determinants.
 Students will focus on what to measure, how to measure it, whom to measure it in and how to do so in ways that minimize bias.
 These concepts and skills are used to critically review the public health evidence base.

-SPHG 713 - Understanding Public Health Issues (2 credits)
+SPHG 713: Systems Approaches to Understanding Public Health Issues (2 credits)

 In this course, students will explore: 1) what constitutes a public health issue and why; 2) what factors determine population health patterns and inequities; and 3) strategies for communicating in culturally appropriate ways with diverse audiences about public health issues.
 Students will work in interdisciplinary teams on an assigned health topic, integrating what they learn in this course with the methodological and analytical skills developed in other courses.

 As part of one of the Fall courses, students will be assigned to groups of 4-5 people who will work as a team throughout the course to develop a white paper.
 The white paper will describe the prevalence of, and contributors to, a health issue in a specific geographic area and population.
 The paper will also argue for the importance of the issue as a public health priority.